sammyfilly/aws-lambda-developer-guide/doc_source/services-xray.md

 + [GetFunctionConfiguration](API_GetFunctionConfiguration.md)
 + [CreateFunction](API_CreateFunction.md)

-The following example AWS CLI command enables active tracing on a function named my\-function\.
+The following example AWS CLI command enables active tracing on a function named **my\-function**\.

 ```
 aws lambda update-function-configuration --function-name my-function \
 --tracing-config Mode=Active
 ```

-Tracing mode is part of the version\-specific configuration that is locked when you publish a version of your function\.
+Tracing mode is part of the version\-specific configuration when you publish a version of your function\.
 You can't change the tracing mode on a published version\.

 ## Enabling active tracing with AWS CloudFormation<a name="services-xray-cloudformation"></a>

-To enable active tracing on an `AWS::Lambda::Function` resource in an AWS CloudFormation template, use the `TracingConfig` property\.
+To activate tracing on an `AWS::Lambda::Function` resource in an AWS CloudFormation template, use the `TracingConfig` property\.

 **Example [function\-inline\.yml](https://github.com/awsdocs/aws-lambda-developer-guide/blob/master/templates/function-inline.yml) – Tracing configuration**